Ben Lomond Mountain (Utah)

 Ben Lomond was named after the mountain Ben Lomond in the Scottish Highlands.
 In an Ogden, Utah Standard-Examiner article, published on November 15, 1930, the Ogden Forest Service credits Robert Montgomery, from Glasgow, Scotland, with naming the mountain.

 Paramount Pictures logo

-The Paramount Pictures logo, known as Majestic Mountain, was modeled after Ben Lomond.
-William W. Hodkinson, the co-founder of Paramount and a native of the Ogden area, drew the initial version of the logo - Ben Lomond, drawn from memory, with a border of stars, which later became a partial circle surrounding the mountain - on a napkin during a meeting in 1914.
+The Paramount Pictures logo was possibly modeled after Ben Lomond.
+William W. Hodkinson, the co-founder of Paramount and a native of the Ogden area, allegedly drew the initial version of the logo - Ben Lomond, drawn from memory, with a border of stars, which later became a partial circle surrounding the mountain - on a napkin during a meeting in 1914.